Nyanyan/Egaroucid/src/tools/policy_network_human_like_ai/10_train_policy_network/RESULTS.md

   with `stop_reason=time_limit`, elapsed 729.340 sec including already-started game completion, and peaked at 112208.027 MiB RSS.
 No Egaroucid or Python child processes remained afterward.
+- Full schedule chunk 002 kept 32 worker threads but used `--processes-per-player 8 --resume --time-limit-sec 60`.
+It advanced the run to 158 / 120,000 games, elapsed 771.611 sec, and peaked at 111064.254
+  MiB RSS.
+Lowering `processes_per_player` did not materially reduce peak RSS, so the next optimization target is the per-process blended engine footprint.

 The full requested schedule is 120,000 games.
 The short full-player benchmark suggests a multi-day run even with 32 parallel matches, and `hint 100` required raising the strength-runner timeout from 60 sec to 300 sec.
-The first full schedule chunk also showed that `parallel_matches=32` with `processes_per_player=32` is very memory-heavy on this machine, so the next strength benchmark should keep 32 worker threads but test a lower `processes_per_player` cap before continuing long runs.
+The first full schedule chunk also showed that `parallel_matches=32` with `processes_per_player=32` is very memory-heavy on this machine.
+Chunk 002 showed that lowering only `processes_per_player` is not enough, so continuing long runs efficiently likely requires reducing the blended GTP engine process footprint while preserving 32 worker threads.

 ## 日本語